-The Special Trust Fund for Afghanistan supports programming in the areas of socio-economic recovery for building social cohesion and protect critical livelihoods while strengthening links to peace and humanitarian actions, including basic human needs.
+The Special Trust Fund for Afghanistan supports socio-economic recovery by providing basic human needs, protecting critical livelihoods, building social cohesion while strengthening links to peace and humanitarian actions.

 Since Oct 2021, #STFA helped 1M #Afghans to have better access to #health services, improved #energy solutions, improved access to #finance, enhanced #agriculture.
 This wouldn't have been possible without the generous contributions from our donors.
 Thank you!🇩🇪🇸🇪🇳🇴🇺🇳🇶🇦🇹🇷🇱🇺🇨🇿🇮🇸 pic.twitter.com/zSiRVAJMJE— Special Trust Fund for Afghanistan 🇺🇳 (@UN_STFA) August 16, 2022